lmlg/ops_utils/README.md

-# ops_utils
+# ops_wander
-collection of utilities for operator framework charms
+Collection of utilities for openstack charms.
+Their main purpose is to ease the transition to / from operator framework charms.